iiroj/react-portal-modal/README.md

 import Express from 'express';
 import { renderToStaticMarkup } from 'react-dom/server';
 import { ServerStyleSheet } from 'styled-components';
-import Modal, { collectPortals } from 'react-portal-modal';
+import Modal, { collectPortals } from 'styled-modal';
 import App from 'components/App';

 ...